 How to Create Balance in Your Daily Life

 Between running an interior design firm and taking care of my children, my schedule is always jam-packed.
-I feel so grateful for my business and my family, but sometimes it can be a challenge to balance it all.
+I feel so grateful for my business and my family, but sometimes it can be challenging to balance it all.
 In the past, I would find myself overwhelmed, sometimes losing sleep or getting headaches from the stress.
 That is until I found the tools to help me manage everything on my plate.
-People often talk about finding balance, but in my experience, we don't just stumble upon it.
+People often talk about finding balance, but we don't just stumble upon it in my experience.
 Rather, we need to create balance for ourselves.
 Everyone's situation and schedules are different, but I'll share with you the 6 tips that I always try to apply to my daily life to achieve a sense of balance.

 #1.
 Set Realistic Expectations

 While it might feel great to "check everything off" your professional to-do list, it may come at the cost of being absolutely exhausted by each evening -- or giving up time spent with your family and friends.
 Understand that you can only do so much in one day.

 Create a daily list of priorities, and if you don't accomplish everything on it, don't beat yourself up.
 Over time, you may find you get to know yourself better -- and have a clearer understanding of how much you can realistically expect to take on.

 For many of us, saying "yes" when asked to do something comes as our natural response.
 But when we do this, we often find ourselves inundated, with not enough minutes in the day to get it all done.
 Next time you are asked to take on the extra carpool day or participate in the school bake sale -- take a second and think about whether you truly have the time.
 Learn how to say "no" when you know it is something you can't accomplish or if it takes away from your family.
 At first, saying "no" may be uncomfortable, but others around you will actually respect the fact that you've set healthy boundaries.

 #3 Reach Out for Help